prathamrao021/HelperHub/README.md

 ## 📋 About the Project

 HelperHub streamlines the volunteering process by matching passionate individuals with causes that matter to them.
-This project was developed as part of the CEN5035 - Software Engineering course at Florida State University, focusing on creating an intuitive platform that connects volunteers with organizations based on skills, interests, and location.
+This project was focusing on creating an intuitive platform that connects volunteers with organizations based on skills, interests, and location.

 ## ✨ Features